Plagiarism Policy

-Modern Finance (MF) is committed to upholding the highest standards of publication ethics and takes all possible measures against any publication malpractices.
-Plagiarism, where someone assumes another's ideas, words, or other creative expression as one's own, is a clear violation of scientific ethics.
-Plagiarism can also involve a violation of copyright law, punishable by legal action.
+Modern Finance (MF) is committed to upholding high standards of publication ethics and takes appropriate measures against publication malpractice.
+Plagiarism, where someone presents another person’s ideas, words, or other creative expression as their own, is a clear violation of scientific ethics.
+Plagiarism may also involve a violation of copyright law.

 Plagiarism appears in various forms, and all are unacceptable and considered unethical publishing behavior:

-- Copying the same content from another source without proper acknowledgment or citation.
+• Copying content from another source without proper acknowledgment or citation.

-- Using portions of another author's work purposefully, including figures, tables, equations, or illustrations that are not common knowledge, without citing the source.
+• Using portions of another author's work, including figures, tables, equations, or illustrations that are not common knowledge, without citing the source.

-- Copying or downloading figures, photographs, pictures, or diagrams without citing or acknowledging your sources.
+• Copying or downloading figures, photographs, pictures, or diagrams without citing or acknowledging the source.

 Types of Plagiarism

-The following types of plagiarism are identifided and considered by MR:
+The following types of plagiarism are identified and considered by MF:

-Full Plagiarism: Using an entire work from another source, passing it off as one's own.
+Full Plagiarism: Using an entire work from another source and presenting it as one's own.

-Partial Plagiarism: Using parts of others' work and presenting them as their own, even with rephrasing.
+Partial Plagiarism: Using parts of another person's work and presenting them as one's own, including through insufficient paraphrasing or inadequate citation.

-Self-Plagiarism: Reusing significant parts of one's own previously published work without proper citation.
+Self-Plagiarism: Reusing significant parts of one's own previously published work without proper citation or transparent disclosure.

 Pre-Publishing Plagiarism Checks

 All submissions to Modern Finance are checked for plagiarism after submission and before the review process begins.
-MF has implemented plagiarism and overlap detection technology in the form of iThenticate, a spcialized software tool to check for overlap in submitted manuscripts. iThenticate detects possible plagiarism in the text using an extensive database of published materials.
-Manuscripts with more than a 25% similarity index will be rejected outright, as it typically indicates substantial plagiarism.
+MF uses plagiarism and overlap detection technology in the form of iThenticate, a specialized software tool used to identify textual overlap in submitted manuscripts. iThenticate compares submitted manuscripts against an extensive database of published and online materials.
+Similarity reports are assessed by the editorial team, as a similarity percentage alone does not necessarily indicate plagiarism.
+Manuscripts with substantial unattributed overlap, inappropriate reuse of text, or insufficient acknowledgment of sources may be returned for revision, rejected, or subject to further editorial investigation.

 Post-Publishing Plagiarism Consequences